1966 Dhabyani coup d'état: Background

 During the 200-year rule of the Al Nahyan dynasty, the Emirate of Abu Dhabi was the scene of a series of succession conflicts, including palace coups, royal plots and assassinations.
 In 1928, Sheikh Shakhbut bin Sultan Al Nahyan became ruler of Abu Dhabi following a coup led by Sheikh Khalifa Al Nahyan, which killed his predecessor, Sheikh Saqr bin Zayed Al Nahyan.
-Saqr, in turn, had seized power through a 1926 royal plot, which resulted in the assassination of Sheikh Sultan bin Zayed Al Nahyan, Shakhbut's uncle.
+Saqr, in turn, had seized power through a 1926 royal plot, which resulted in the assassination of Sheikh Sultan bin Zayed Al Nahyan, Shakhbut's father.

 Abu Dhabi had transformed from a collection of huts clustered around a fort to a thriving city due to the discovery of oil in the region under the leadership of Shakhbut bin Sultan Al Nahyan in the 1960s.
-Shakhbut had named his younger brother Zayed bin Sultan Al Nahyan as the governor of al-Am due to a vow their mother had made the two of them swear, following a series of fratricidal murders among their uncles.
-Zayed quickly made a name for himself being vehemently opposed to political Islam, noting Wahhabism and the Saudi government actively disputed territories in al-Am, spreading Wahhabism among locals to further their cause.
+Shakhbut had named his younger brother Zayed bin Sultan Al Nahyan as the governor of Al-Ain due to a vow their mother had made the two of them swear, following a series of fratricidal murders among their uncles.
+Zayed quickly made a name for himself being vehemently opposed to political Islam, noting Wahhabism and the Saudi government actively disputed territories in Al-Ain, spreading Wahhabism among locals to further their cause.